totoro253/Collision_Bird/README.md

 -

 # R-Ladies project
 Begin january 2021 I started to attend the project R-Ladies.
-Due the first meeting my group decided to pick datasets from TidyTuesday.
-The reason I chose this dataset is because I am interested in the interaction between biota and the environment.
+Due the first meeting my group decided to pick datasets from TidyTuesday.The reason I chose this dataset is because I am interested in the interaction between biota and the environment.
 During the process our group decided to follow 2 books :
--
--
+.
+.

+# Focus
 My main focus was learning to explore/wrangle and visualize the data in a efficient way.